openreachtech/eslint-inspector/README.md

 ## Contribution

 * We welcome bug reports, feature requests, and code contributions.
 Please feel free to contact us through GitHub Issues or Pull Requests.
-Your contributions are highly appreciated!
+We strive to meet user expectations and your contributions are highly appreciated!

 ## Authors

 * [Open Reach Tech inc.](https://openreach.tech)

-* We strive to meet user expectations and welcome any kind of feedback.